 Today 19th Oct 2018, The latest version - Magento 2.3 beta was made available to the public, with the golden master scheduled for general availability in late November.
-Announced back in May, The software is to come feature-packed instead of dedicating to performance enhancements like its 2.2 predecessor.
+Announced back in May, The software is to come feature-packed instead of dedicating to performance enhancements like its 2.2 predecessors.
 With the beta now available, we’ll analyze the new changes that come with it comparing to the announced features.

 Developer Experience Enhancements

-GraphQL, Asynchronous REST and Bulk Web APIs
+GraphQL, Asynchronous REST, and Bulk Web APIs

 Most of the upgrades announced back in May is present in this beta release.
 The new API for Magento front-end, GraphQL is here to support Magento’s new PWA.
 REST APIs calls are also upgraded, with asynchronous REST and Bulk Web APIs implemented for better performance and scalability.
 Various indexing changes are also seen, notably Dimension mode for Catalog Price, Category Product and Catalog Search by store view.